 Replace the text in [brackets].
-You can find some more tips overleaf.
+You can find some more tips on the following page.

-[Your company name] is the only [competitive category] that provides [your target audience] with [practical or emotional benefit] by/with/through [how you achieve this].
+[Your company name] is the only [competitive category] that provides [your target audience] with [emotional benefit] by/with/through [how you achieve this].

-Using your value proposition
+My value proposition:

-There are hundreds, if not thousands, of articles telling you how to create your value proposition but few on how to use it.
+There are hundreds if not thousands of articles telling you how to create a value proposition but very few on how to use it.
 So here are some pointers:

-- 1. Use it to evaluate whether a proposed new feature, product or service, reinforces or dilutes your value proposition.
-If it doesn't reinforce it, think very hard about why you need to invest in developing it. - 2.
-Hardwire it into your customer service processes. - 3.
-Make sure it's 'loud and proud' in your sales collateral, presentations and events. - 4.
-Feature it on the home page of your website and link to case studies and testimonials which help to evidence your promise. - 5.
-Use it to help you select which conferences and events to attend and what to speak about. - 6.
-Use it to brief all your agencies all your comms, content and campaigns should point to your unique point of difference.
+- Use it to assess whether a proposed new feature, product or service adheres to the implicit promise made in your value proposition.
+Does it reinforce or dilute your positioning? - Hardwire it into your customer service processes and employee performance reviews. - Feature a version of it on the home page of your website and link to case studies and testimonials which help evidence your promise. - Make it loud and proud in your sales collateral, presentations, and events. - Use it to brief your agency partners to make sure all your communication, content, and campaigns are aligned and elevating your point of difference.